tli432/tli432.github.io/index.md

 ## Research Interests

-My research focuses on the design and analysis of novel first-order methods for *Nonlinear Optimization*, *Stochastic Optimization*, and *Reinforcement Learning*.
+My research focuses on the design and analysis of efficient algorithms for *Nonlinear Optimization*, *Stochastic Optimization*, and *Reinforcement Learning*.
 I am particularly interested in

 - **Policy optimization and policy evaluation in reinforcement learning :**
-- **Parameter-free first-order methods for convex and nonconvex optimization:**
+- **Parameter-free methods for convex and nonconvex optimization:**
 - **Stochastic optimization methods for statistical learning and machine learning:**
 - **Real-life applications:** healthcare, E-commerce, financial industry, etc